JakeMKelly/chicktech-workshop/instructions/2-lambda-function.md

     <!-- <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/2-6-configure-your-trigger._TTH_.png" /> TODO: THIS SCREENSHOT IS OUT OF DATE-->

     Once you have selected Alexa Skills Kit, scroll down and click the **Add** button.
 Then click the **Save** button in the top right.
 You should see a green success message at the top of your screen.
-Now, click the box that has the Lambda icon followed by the name of your function (QuizGame if you used our suggestion) then scroll down to verify the code you pasted in the previous step is in the field called "Function code".
+Now, click the box that has the Lambda icon followed by the name of your function (SpaceFacts if you used our suggestion) then scroll down to verify the code you pasted in the previous step is in the field called "Function code".